Allegheny-FS101-F2021/assignment_09/README.md

 ### Presentation
-This assignment requires you to investigate a policy that supports a regulation where data use plays a prominent role.
+This assignment requires you to investigate a policy that supports a regulation where data use plays a prominent role (you can argue why this is the case!).
 You are to choose and read about a policy to be able to introduce it (in general terms) to your colleagues as a presentation.
-In addition, you are to write a short summary of the policy, including some of its more important points.

  - Due: Wednesday, 1 December 2021 during class time